DariusRain/nodejs-course/section-5-express-advanced-topics/README.md

             Note: The 'request.body' can have the value of an empty object if no input is recieved from the client.
             <br>
-            The reason for this is for the rest of your route handlers to interpret 'request.body' object in a readable format for JavaScript code to handle.
+            The reason for this is for the rest of your route handlers to interpret the 'request.body' object in a readable format for JavaScript code to handle.
             <br>
             Example: